elisescu/tty-share/README.md

 ## TLS and HTTPS

-At the moment the `tty-sender` supports connecting over a TLS connection to the server, but the server doesn't have that implemented yet.
+At the moment the `tty-share` supports connecting over a TLS connection to the server, but the server doesn't have that implemented yet.
 However, the server can easily run behind a proxy which can take care of encrypting the connections from the senders and receivers (doing both TLS and HTTPS), without the server knowing about it.

 The server at [tty-share](https://tty-share.com) is using both TLS and https for both sides, relying on nginx reverse proxy.